5kidRo0t/Evil_Batch/README.md

 # 😈 Evil Batch 😈

-⚠️ **DESCARGO DE RESPONSABILIDAD:**
+⚠️ **DESCARGO DE RESPONSABILIDAD** ⚠️

-No soy responsable de ningún tipo de daño causado por el uso de las muestras de malware en este repositorio.
+No soy responsable de ningún tipo de daño causado por el uso indebido de las muestras de malware en este repositorio.
 Se filtran solo con fines educativos.

 ////////////////////////////////////////////

-⚠️ **DISCLAIMER:**
+⚠️ **DISCLAIMER** ⚠️

-I am not responsible for any type of damage caused by the use of the malware sample(s) in this repository.
-They are leaked only for educational purpouses.
+I am not responsible for any kind of damage caused by misuse of the malware samples in this repository.
+They are filtered for educational purposes only.

 🦠 **Contenido:**